Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Resources and Applications

-In the healthcare realm, several datasets stand out. \textit{PTB-XL}~\cite{ptb-xl} Comprises 21,837 clinical 12-lead ECG of 10-second duration from 18,885 patients, categorized into diagnosis, form, and rhythm, with 71 different statements in total. \textit{NYU Datasets}~\cite{jiang2023health} include NYU Notes, NYU Notes–Manhattan, NYU Notes–Brooklyn, spanning 10 years of unlabelled inpatient clinical notes.
-Fine-tuning datasets like "NYU Readmission", "NYU Mortality", among others, contain specific labels. \textit{UF Health clinical corpus}~\cite{yang2022large} is an aggregation of clinical narratives from UF Health IDR, MIMIC-III corpus, PubMed collection, and Wikipedia articles, resulting in a more than 90 billion-word corpus. \textit{i2b2-2012}~\cite{i2b2} focuses on temporal relations in clinical narratives, providing discharge summaries annotated with temporal information. \textit{MIMIC-III}~\cite{mimic} is a public dataset with ICD-9 codes, vital signs, medications, and other critical patient data from intensive care units. \textit{CirCor DigiScope}~\cite{9658215} is the largest pediatric heart sound dataset with annotations for cardiac murmurs.
+Time series forecasting in healthcare has burgeoned due to its practical implications, despite inherent methodological challenges.
+Within medical contexts, forecasting models have been pivotal in predicting disease progression, estimating mortality rates, and evaluating time-dependent risks.
+To date, several datasets stand out.
+For instance, \textit{PTB-XL}~\cite{ptb-xl} comprises 21,837 clinical 12-lead ECG of 10-second duration from 18,885 patients, categorized into diagnosis, form, and rhythm, with 71 different statements in total. \textit{NYU Datasets}~\cite{jiang2023health} include NYU Notes, NYU Notes–Manhattan, NYU Notes–Brooklyn, spanning 10 years of unlabelled inpatient clinical notes.
+Fine-tuning datasets like "NYU Readmission", "NYU Mortality", among others, contain specific labels. \textit{UF Health clinical corpus}~\cite{yang2022large} is an aggregation of clinical narratives from UF Health IDR, MIMIC-III corpus, PubMed collection, and Wikipedia articles, resulting in a more than 90 billion-word corpus. \textit{MIMIC-III}~\cite{mimic} is a public dataset with ICD-9 codes, vital signs, medications, and other critical patient data from intensive care units.
+In addition, a variety of model checkpoints and toolkits have emerged, tailored to healthcare applications, such as \textit{NYUTron}~\cite{jiang2023health}, \textit{BioBERT}~\cite{lee2020biobert}, \textit{BlueBERT}~\cite{peng2019transfer}, and \textit{ClinicalBERT}~\cite{huang2019clinicalbert}.